techgaun/ex_mustang/README.md

 - `ExMustang.Responders.CommitMsg` - Get random commit messages from http://whatthecommit.com/index.txt
 - `ExMustang.Responders.CLIFu` - Gets clifu gems from http://www.commandlinefu.com
 - `ExMustang.Responders.Whois` - performs a whois query using https://dnsquery.org
+- `ExMustang.Responders.GitTip` - get a random git tip (with support for keywords)

 For Google Maps search, you have to set `GOOGLE_API_KEY` which has access to call google places api.